azogue/home-assistant.io/source/_integrations/statistics.markdown

   type: integer
 max_age:
   description: Maximum age of measurements.
 Setting this to a time interval will cause older values to be discarded.
   required: false
   type: time
+scan_interval:
+  description: Set for a fixed interval for state changes.
+All samples are processed, but the sensor only updates at specific times.
+If undefined (by default), each incoming sample generates a new state change event.
+  required: false
+  type: time
 precision: